benlawraus/pyDALAnvilWorks/README.rst

 Note that the included scripts do this for you.

 The entire anvil docs have been converted into dummy classes and functions.
 If the IDE does not auto-complete, make sure the dummy class or function has an instruction to be imported.
-These classes and functions are here:
+These classes and functions are in the `anvil` folder.
-`Dummy anvil classes and functions <https://github.com/benlawraus/pyDALAnvilWorks/tree/master/_anvil_designer/componentsUI>`_

 A form is then a child class of a Template class imported by::